 Your revenue growth rate measures how quickly (or slowly) your revenue is increasing.
 This metric is important for projecting future growth and spending and helping business owners to make informed decisions.

-These are the bare essentials, but depending on the type of company, there may be other metrics you should be tracking as well.
-For example, SaaS (software-as-a-service) companies should be tracking user metrics and churn rates.
-And e-commerce companies should track conversion rates, cart abandonment rates, and average order value.
+These are the bare essentials, but depending on the type of company, there may be other metrics you should also be tracking.
+For example, SaaS (software-as-a-service) companies should track user metrics and churn rates.
+E-commerce companies should track conversion rates, cart abandonment rates, and average order value.

-Figuring out the baseline metrics that you should be targeting is a good first step in setting up your own KPI tracking systems.
+Figuring out the baseline metrics you should target is a good first step in setting up your own KPI tracking systems.

 KPI Measurement & KPI Tracking Tools

-Luckily for small businesses, there are a number of affordable tools that can plug directly into the most popular business software solutions, making KPI tracking simple.
+Luckily for small businesses, several affordable tools can plug directly into the most popular business software solutions, making KPI tracking simple.

-Depending on your business model and industry, some of these solutions might be a better fit than others.
+Depending on your business model and industry, some of these solutions might better fit.

 Here are 5 of the top KPI tools: